Skip to contents

 We have structured the chapters in line with the GGIR training course we have been organising in recent years.
 The documentation that existed before was a collection of ad-hoc written paragraphs, that lacked a clear overarching structure and narrative.
 As a result, it was difficult to use the documentation in the training course.
 Further, we also wanted to provide a good level of documentation for those who do not follow the course or want to refresh their understanding of GGIR.

-This is not intended as an academic review: We only cite publications to clarify the origin of algorithms and we only discuss what is in GGIR.
+This documentation is not intended as an academic review: We only cite publications to clarify the origin of algorithms and we only discuss what is part of GGIR.

 Finally, the first version of this documentation was sponsored by Accelting with the commitment that this will remain available as free open-access documentation.
-However, things like this are much easier to maintain as a community: We would be grateful for your help to improve the documentation either by giving feedback, pull requests (for those who know how to do it), or financially.
+However, open documentation is much easier to maintain as a community: We would be grateful for your help to improve the documentation either by giving feedback (e.g. via v.vanhees at accelting dot com), pull requests (for those who know how to do it), or financially.
+For example, it would be great if we had funding for creating high quality complementary info graphics and videos.